 Four in ten (42%) IT decision-makers plan to do more automation and AI in 2021.
 They do, however, have some barriers to overcome to reap the rewards.
-Just one in five (20%) IT decision-makers said they have sufficient investment in automation.
+Just one in five (20%) IT decision-makers said they have sufficient investment in business process automation.
 This is likely to mean that many employees are still spending time on mundane processes that do not deliver value for the business.

 Overall, respondents reported being held back by a lack of awareness, resources / budget, lack of internal skills and a lack of senior stakeholder buy-in.
 Three in ten (29%) of respondents said their existing processes are not effective, so automating them would be counterproductive.

 In 2020, many organisations invested in collaboration tools to help employees work more efficiently.
 The top tools offered to employees included Microsoft Teams, (64%), Zoom (56%), Google Docs (43%), Skype for Business (35%) and Microsoft Flow (25%).

 However, the tools are currently, on average, being used to just 55% of their full capability.
 Embedding collaboration technology across the organisation could result in game-changing productivity improvements, but companies first need to overcome issues including a lack of IT resource, issues with employee training and development and a lack of employee engagement.